dcnieho/GlassesViewer/README.md

   1.22.0-zucchinipaj and several later firmware releases.

 # Relation GlassesViewer export to Tobii Pro Lab export
+Tobii Pro Glasses 2 recordings can be exported to a plain text file and a scene video with overlaid gaze marker using the Tobii Pro Lab software.
+When doing so, a different time code is used than produced by GlassesViewer's recording parser:
-TODO: make nice text.
-Time in Tobii Pro Lab export start at first sample (t=0 is time of first sample), and exported video starts with some black frames.
-Time of my export starts at start of scene or eye video (if available), whichever is later.
-That means there are a bunch of gaze samples with negative time, as gaze recording stream seems to normally start earlier.
-So converting between the two is a matter of adding or subtracting the time difference between first sample's time and first video frame time.
+- For GlassesViewer's export, t=0 is at the start of the scene or the eye video, whichever is later.
+That means that often there are some gaze, gyroscope and/or accelerometer data with negative timestamps, as the gaze recording stream often appears to start earlier than the scene video.
+- For the Tobii Pro Lab export, t=0 appears to be when the gaze stream starts.
+As this is often earlier than the start of the scene video, the scene video exported by Tobii Pro Lab often contains a few black frames at its beginning.
+While i have not tested this, converting timestamps between the two exports should thus be a matter of adding or subtracting the time difference between the timestamp of the first gaze sample and the timestamp of the first eye- or scene video frame (whichever is later).

 # License details
 Most parts of this repository are licensed under the Creative Commons Attribution 4.0 (CC BY 4.0) license.

 # Acknowledgments
-mp4 parsing code extracted from https://se.mathworks.com/matlabcentral/fileexchange/28028-mpeg-4-aac-lc-decoder
+mp4 parsing code extracted from https://se.mathworks.com/matlabcentral/fileexchange/28028-mpeg-4-aac-lc-decoder, and further extended for our purposes.